 2.1 A certificant shall not communicate, directly or indirectly, to clients or prospective clients any false or misleading information directly or indirectly related to the certificant's professional qualifications or services.
 A certificant shall not mislead any parties about the potential benefits of the certificant's service.
 A certificant shall not fail to disclose or otherwise omit facts where that disclosure is necessary to avoid misleading clients.
-It is the certificant's responsibility to point out unrealistic expectations that the client or prospective client may express.

 This Rule has its foundation in the Principle of Integrity.
-A certificant must be honest in all his or her relations with a client.
+A certificant must be honest in all his or her relations with a client